-Accuracy of diagnosing type 1 MI was significantly higher as compared to type 2 MI.
-These results suggest physicians should be even more careful when making the diagnosis of type 2 MI.
-Physicians should not underestimate the impact of type 2 MI on short and long term outcomes in both non-operative and perioperative settings.
-A recent systematic review and meta-analyses has shown that among 25,872 patients, type 2 MI patients had almost 3 times higher inpatient, 30-day and one year mortality, compared to those with type 1 MI.
+MI on short- and long-term outcomes in both nonoperative and perioperative settings.
+A recent systematic review and meta-analyses has shown that among 25,872 patients, type 2 MI patients had almost 3 times higher inpatient, 30-day, and 1-year mortality, compared to those with type 1 MI.
 Operative stress was the most common trigger of type 2 MI.
-Patients labeled as type 2 MI were less likely referred to cardiac angiography as compared with type 1 MI.27
+Patients labeled as type 2 MI were less likely to be referred to cardiac angiography, compared with those with type 1 MI.

-Strengths and Limitations
+Strengths and limitations

-To our knowledge, this is the first study assessing the accuracy of physicians' judgment for MI etiology in non-operative and perioperative settings.
-The strength of this study is the use of real cases and the ability to compare physicians' judgement based on clinical information with OCT results.
+To our knowledge, this is the first study assessing the accuracy of physician judgement of MI etiology in nonoperative and perioperative settings.
+The strength of this study is the use of real cases and the ability to compare physicians' judgements based on clinical information with OCT results.
 Physicians were exposed to scenarios similar to those to which they are exposed in daily clinical practice, where they commonly make decisions on MI etiology and determine next steps in investigation and treatment.
 This is a multicentre study, in 7 institutions, with a reasonable response rate, and most physicians completed all survey cases.
 We randomized the order of the cases to keep response rates similar across all cases.

 This study has limitations.
 To minimize the length of the survey and increase the response rate, only 4 cases were included.
-It is possible that cases presented may not be representative of the variety of patients seen in practice causing a measurement effect; however, we selected random cases from the OPTIMUS Study.
+It is possible that cases presented may not be representative of the variety of patients seen in practice, causing a measurement effect; however, we selected random cases from the OPTIMUS Study.
 Also, in order to include perioperative and nonoperative settings, and type 1 and 2 etiologies, the case prevalence in our sample (50% and 50%) was different from the actual prevalence of type 1 vs type 2 MI in the perioperative setting.
-Some physicians believe type 2 MI is more common than type 1 MI after noncardiac surgery. ^{28,29} Physicians were not aware of the stratification, but, given the low number of cases and the purpose of the survey, they may have guessed the even distribution of cases in the survey across settings and etiologies.
-This would have given them 50% probability to guess the etiology by chance, which is close to the accuracy we eventually found.
-The reported confidence in their responses, however, is a signal that they were not simply guessing, but based their responses on a believed knowledge.
-A substantial proportion of the physicians had not managed a considerable number of MIs in the preceding year before the survey.
-However, when our results were restricted to just cardiologists, or to physicians who had managed over than 30 MIs in the last year, the overall accuracy of physicians' judgements compared to OCT did not improve compared to the overall cohort.
+Some physicians believe that type 2 MI is more common than type 1 MI after noncardiac surgery.
+28,29 Physicians were not aware of the stratification, but given the low number of cases and the purpose of the survey, they may have guessed the even distribution of cases in the survey across settings and etiologies.
+This approach would have given them a 50% probability of guessing the etiology by chance, which is close to the accuracy we eventually found.
+The reported confidence in their responses, however, is a signal that they were not simply guessing, but rather based their responses on a believed knowledge.
+A substantial proportion of the physicians had not managed a considerable number of MIs in the year preceding the survey.
+However, when our results were restricted to just cardiologists, or to physicians who had managed more than 30 MIs in the preceding year, the overall accuracy of physicians' judgements compared to OCT results did not improve compared to the overall cohort.